 Bids shall be documented and recorded for public record.
-(See Appendix B for Verbal Bid Quotation Summary form, WV-49).
-An Agency Purchase Order, WV-88, or TEAM-generated Purchase Order is required for purchases exceeding \$2,500.
+(See Appendix B for Verbal Bid Quotation Summary, WV-49).
+An Agency Purchase Order or a Centralized Purchase Order is required for purchases exceeding \$2,500.
 Awards are to be made only to vendors who are properly registered with the Purchasing Division.
 Signed fax bids or electronic bids are acceptable.
 Screen prints from Internet sites are not acceptable as a valid bid.